sile-typesetter/casile/README.md

     This may be set to an another value with or without scaling.
     For example for a one off command you might run:

-        make HIDPI=600 book-octavo-binding.pdf
+        casile make -- HIDPI=600 book-octavo-binding.pdf

-    But to change the project default you might set this in your `Makefile`:
+    But to change the project default you might set this in your rules file:

         HIDPI = $(call scale,600)